TheSmartMonkey/create-angular-app/README.md

 1. Follow the rule of [Smart & Dumb Components](https://dev.to/mquanit/concept-of-smart-dumb-components-in-angular-2fom)

-    1. Smart components are components : collect the datadisplay the data
+    a. **Smart components** : collect the data

-    1. Dumb components or isolated components : display the data
+    b. **Dumb components** or isolated components : display the data

-    1. Use @Input to get the data
+    c.
+Use @Input to get the data

-    1. Finally a page component is composed of Smart & Dump components
+    d.
+Finally a page component is composed of Smart & Dump components

-1. A component must not exceed 100 lines of code
+1. Ideally a component must not exceed 100 lines of code

+1. Adopte the SOLID Pattern and others : [Angular Patterns](https://angular-enterprise.com/en/ngpost/courses/design-patterns/)

 ![APP IMAGE](https://github.com/TheSmartMonkey/create-angular-app/blob/main/.github/smart_and_dump_components.png)

-## Articles

-## Ui
+## Getting Started

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+More explications here : `src\app\README.md`

 ### Development server